Skip to Content

 First three weeks

 The first three weeks your puppy is with you is always the hardest.
-During this time they are adjusting to a new home, with new people and rules.
+During this time they are adjusting to a new environment, with new people and rules.
 They are learning what is acceptable and what is not.
 It is very important during this time to be consistent with your training.
 By the end of the first three weeks your puppy should be going to sleep at night without crying.
-This is your first big hurtle to overcome with your puppy and once you are there life gets a little bit easier.
+They may even be able to sleep about 4 or more hours in a row.
+This is your first big hurdle to overcome with your puppy and once you are there life gets a little bit easier.

 Three months old